 After a hike, I can almost certainly not do a heavy leg workout.
 I remember one time I did this hike and it was a planned leg workout that night.
 As soon as I got home, I passed out on the couch for an hour and then I dragged myself to the floor to do some leg work without weights.
 Just when your body is trying to balance upon the unsteady terrain, your legs (all the way from your feet to your glutes and even core) recruit all the muscles they can to maintain that stability.
 Your glutes help you power up the steep hills and rocks, your quads help slow your descent downhill, your calves help to delicately step up a pile of boulders, and your hamstrings keep you going.
 It is a fully functional total leg workout.
 And the legs almost never get a break the whole time!

 Even with just the slight amount of benefits I’ve already told you, why aren’t you lacing up your hiking boots already!
 Take a day off from the gym, or even combine the two, and go for a hike!
 My traps even feel sore afterwards too.
 If the workout benefits haven’t convinced you, then maybe the rest of these pictures will!
+Or you could just decide to take it to another level, kick up the intensity, and run the trail instead.
+For more information on the best trail running shoes, check out Gear We Are!
 Go hiking to stay hungry and fit!

 You may also like…